smartdevicelink/sdl_app_library_guides/docs/Getting Started/Multiple Transports/index.md

 ## Secondary Transports

-Secondary transports are supported as of Protocol Version 5.1.0 , and must be enabled by the module the app is connecting to. @![android]In addition to supporting bluetooth and USB, TCP is also a supported as a secondary transport.!@@![iOS] TCP over wifi can be used as the secondary transports if desired.
-This feature is on by default but can be turned off by setting `allowedSecondaryTransports` to `SDLSecondaryTransportsNone` in the `SDLLifecycleConfiguration`.!@
+Secondary transports must be enabled by the module to which the app is connecting. @![android]In addition to Bluetooth and USB (which are primary transports), TCP over WiFi is a supported secondary transport.!@@![iOS]TCP over WiFi can be configured as a supported secondary transport.!@

 @![android]
 Setting secondary transports that your app supports is similar to setting the primary transports: